hyperspy/hyperspy/doc/user_guide/io.rst

 Extra loading arguments
 ^^^^^^^^^^^^^^^^^^^^^^^

 - `only_valid_data` : bool, in case of series or linescan data with the acquisition stopped before the end: if True, load only the acquired data.
 If False, the empty data are filled with zeros.
-The default is True.
+The default is False and this default value will change to True in version 2.0.

 .. _unf-format: